valeriafloral/valeriafloral/README.md

 ### Valeria Flores Almaraz

 Biologist | Grad Student | Bioinformatics enthusiast | Really into plant-fungal interactions :seedling: :mushroom:  :evergreen_tree:	|
-searching for leaves mycobiome :leaves: :mushroom:
+looking for leaves mycobiome :leaves: :mushroom:

 <!--
 **valeriafloral/valeriafloral** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.